 • Guatemala Weather Hub — live ENSO state pulled from NOAA, rainfall accumulation for 22 departments, refreshed every 15-30 minutes.

-El Niño is not an emergency yet.
-It is a probability distribution with consequences.
-The next clear signal arrives June 11, 2026.
-The first ground-truth signal arrives during the canícula in late July and August.
-Until then, the right posture is informed attention — not alarm, not dismissal.
+El Niño is here, but it is not an emergency yet — it is a declared event with a strength forecast attached.
+The 63% very-strong number is a probability, not a certainty, and NOAA itself cautions that even very strong events don’t deliver the expected impact everywhere.
+The first ground-truth signal for Guatemala arrives during the canícula in late July and August; the next forecast refinement lands July 9.
+The right posture is informed attention — not alarm, not dismissal.